Creating Infinite Suffering: Lab Universes

 PHYSICISTS often probe the workings of nature on a cosmic scale, but Prof. Alan H. Guth and his colleagues at the Massachusetts Institute of Technology may have set themselves the ultimate research goal.
 They are seeking a mechanism by which humans might create a new universe from scratch.

-Outrageous though such a notion may be, Dr. Guth and his collaborators are perfectly serious about their investigation. ''Ten years ago, we couldn't even have posed the question of whether a man-made universe would be possible,'' he said. ''But physics has progressed a long way since then, and today we can ask this and related questions in the real hope of finding scientifically testable answers.
-We are working in a new and exciting environment.''
+Outrageous though such a notion may be, Dr. Guth and his collaborators are perfectly serious about their investigation.
+"Ten years ago, we couldn't even have posed the question of whether a man-made universe would be possible," he said.
+"But physics has progressed a long way since then, and today we can ask this and related questions in the real hope of finding scientifically testable answers.
+We are working in a new and exciting environment."

 In his 1997 book, The Inflationary Universe (pp. 268-69), Guth wrote: